yaqihou/yaqihou.github.io/research.md

 </summary>
 <div class="details" markdown="1">

-Physics community is becoming more and more open to embrace machine learning and picking up the pace to bring in state-of-the-art methods to the physics context.
-Some works focused on the direct application of ML-based methods to physics problem.
+Physics community is more and more open to machine learning and we are witnessing a rising trend towards incorporating the ML-based, state-of-the-art methods into the physics context.

-I am especially interested in using ML-based techniques to
+Based on my experience in machine-learning related projects and the knowledge of conventional stochastic methods used for quantum many-body physics, I am especially interested in using ML-based techniques to assist the stochastic methods.

-using transformer-based
-models as random field generator to improve sampling efficiency, so that one can investigate large lattice size.
+Though there are many successes in applying ML-based techniques to physics problem directly, it is not such a case for the simulation of quantum many-body systems in two aspects: a) the cost preparing training datasets amounts to that of running the simulation to the real problem directly.
+Fine-tuning the model to deal with different parameter configurations require extra costs, making it more attractive to apply the simulation to the real problem directly; b) The size of quantum state and the size of Hilbert space is much larger than the problems witnessing the success of machine learning.
+Such scaling up also require specially-tailored accomodations.

+Therefore, I am more interesting in combining the benefits of stochastic methods and machine learning.
+In particular, I am investigating using transformer-based models and Physics-Informed Neural Network (PINN) to faciliate the random field generation, the most important and expensive step in the stochastic methods.

+In other words, my goal is to design a more general random field generator, respecting physics laws and the symmetries, that can be applied in theoretically any systems.
+In this way, one can take advantage of the performance boosts from machine learning, without losing the generality of conventional methods.

 </div>
 </details>